richardassar/bitster/README.md

 Converting single values:

 `bitster.UInt16.Number.from.String(stringData)` means "Give me an unsigned int16 in Number format from a String".
-`bitster.Int32_LE.String.from.Array(arrayData)` means "Give me an signed little-endian int32 in String format from an Array".
+`bitster.Int32_LE.Number.from.Array(arrayData)` means "Give me an signed little-endian int32 in Number format from an Array".

 Converting streams: